sopherapps/go-scdb/docs/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT and APACHE 2.0 Software Licenses
+## Any contributions you make will be under the MIT

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](../LICENSE)